kurtharriger/spring-osgi/samples/readme.txt

 Spring Dynamic Modules Samples
 ------------------------------

-This folder contains various samples and demos for Spring-DM.
+This folder contains various various demo applications and samples for Spring-DM.

-Please see each demo folder for detailed instructions (readme.txt).
+Please see each folder for detailed instructions (readme.txt).

 As a general rule, each demo provides an integration tests that bootstraps the OSGi platform, installs the demo and its dependencies and interacts with